Large-scale kinetic roughening behavior of coffee-ring fronts: Results

 \subsection{Front roughness}

 Figure~\ref{fig:L2048curvasw2} plots the squared front roughness $w^2(t)$ calculated for several values of $r_\mathrm{AB}$.
 This figure shows that the front roughness increases with time in all cases.
+Moreover, note that the system sizes employed guarantee that the interface does not saturate into steady state for any value of $r_\mathrm{AB}$.
+Given the crossover behavior that is discussed below, this allows us to assess the most relevant mechanisms that control the large scale behavior of the system.
 For a qualitative analysis, curves in Fig.~\ref{fig:L2048curvasw2} have been fitted to the FV scaling law \eqref{eq:w} within two distinct time intervals, namely \textit{intermediate times} and \textit{long times}; very short times have been ignored.
 The results, reported in Table.~\ref{tab:beta}, exhibit two distinct regimes depending on time; the rationale to consider intermediate times is to match with the results reported previously in the literature: \begin{enumerate} \item One observes a power-like trend for $t \lesssim 1000$ (intermediate times) and $r_\mathrm{AB} \ge 0.3$, which is consistent with the $\beta=1/3$ exponent for 1D-KPZ.
 On the other hand, for $r_\mathrm{AB}=0.01$ and $0.001$ the growth exponent value seems consistent with the $\beta\simeq 0.63$ QKPZ value.
 The $r_\mathrm{AB}=0.1$ case seems to be a crossover.
 See additional results in Table \ref{tab:beta}.
 Note that, for $r_\mathrm{AB}\le 0.01$, the $w^2$-curves overlap the $r_\mathrm{AB}=0$ curve at short times (see Fig.~\ref{fig:L2048curvasw2}).

 \item For longer times, the curvatures increase regardless of $r_\mathrm{AB}$, suggesting very high asymptotic values for $\beta$.
 As an example, $\beta \simeq 0.76$ for $r_{\rm AB}=0.01$ and $t\gtrsim 3000$.
 See additional results in Table \ref{tab:beta}.
 As an additional reference, we have run simulations of the simple off-lattice ballistic deposition (BD) model, see Appendix \ref{app:BD}.
 The BD data are included in Fig.\ \ref{fig:L2048curvasw2} and feature the expected KPZ scaling for all simulated times.
 In particular, the difference with the $r_{\rm AB}=1$ case becomes apparent for $t\gtrsim 3000$.